blossomingiris/JS-ToDo-List/README.md

 ## Note:

-This ToDo list is one of the earliest project in my front-end path and source code wasn't touch to track my progress since.
+This project is one of the earliest in my front-end path and source code wasn't touch to track my progress since.
 It's not responsive.